-You can watch my full test in the video here.
-Below that, you’ll find the written version, photos and links to buy them.
+You can watch my full test in the video above.
+Below, you’ll find the written version, photos, and links to buy them.
 And if you’d like to save time and just read the results and my conclusions, you can jump to that section.

 Video transcript and extra notes

 Please note that I’ve edited the transcript a little to make it read better.
 I’ve also added a few extra notes I thought would be useful.